jepstein-eagle/adaptable/packages/adaptable/readme/functions/percent-bar-function.md

 In Version 7 the concept of 'Ranges' were introduced so that the Percent Bar colour will vary according to which range its value falls in.

+### Percent Bar Ranges

+A range is simply a minimum and maximum colour with an associated colour.

+If the cell value is inside the range then the bar will display the associated colour.

+When a Percent Bar is first created (or pre Version 7 Percent Bars are loaded), AdapTable will, by default, create one range based on the current miminum and maximum values in that column.

+However, these can be edited by the User - at both design-time or run-time - and additional ranges can be created as required.

 ### Percent Bar Options

-When a Percent Bar is created AdapTable will, by default, create one range based on the current miminum and maximum values in that column.

-However, these can be edited by the User - at both design-time or run-time - and additional ranges can be created as required.

-Other options when creating a Percent Bar include:
+There are a number of other options available when creating a Percent Bar.
+These include:

 - choosing the colours for each range - the default colour is green